These 5 Best Abs Exercises

 The ab rocker

-Why: Because the ab rocker was not as effective as a traditional crunch.
+Why: The ab rocker was less effective than a traditional crunch.
 It was up to 80 percent less effective.
 Yes, it is effortless to do.
 That’s why it fails.
-The tool works by supporting your head and deactivating the muscles that typically support it.
-Your supporting muscles can weaken, causing neck pain.
-This is why these machines end up in the corner of your gym.

 Straight-leg sit up